All links are created equal, right?

 http://reiv.com.au real estate

 real estate training at www.reiv.com.au

-With the right approach to quality content, domain relevancy, trust flow and anchor text, you will enjoy the benefits of real traffic and links to your site.
+With the right approach to quality content, domain relevancy, trust flow and anchor text, you will enjoy the benefits of real traffic and external links to your site.
 But, link building is also about increasing the strength, juice and potential of your inbound links.
 That’s why it’s essential to create a two-tier linking structure for your site.

 Tier 1 backlinks are links you earn/build directly to your site.